msolsavidp/msolsavidp/README.md

   I'm a fullstack web developer. </br>
   Curious and passionate.
 The tech world and the infinite creative possibilities it offers deeply caught my interest.
 This attitude led me to decide to train as a    full-stack developer, where I found a space that enhances my desire to challenge myself.
 For me, challenges are an opportunity to learn and evolve, and that's why I face them with enthusiasm, responsibility, and commitment.

-- - 🔭 I'm currently working in [Nextdet LL.C](https://www.nextdet.com/)
+- 🌱 I'm currently working in [Nextdet LL.C](https://www.nextdet.com/)

 - 🔭 My last work was [Wine's club App](https://pf-street-art-wine-club-front-en-git-bb3b74-matias-rodriguez-ux.vercel.app/)

-- 🌱 I’m currently perfecting my fullstack skills
+- 🌱 Always perfecting my fullstack skills

 - ❓ Ask me about anything related to REACT, REDUX, NODE.JS, EXPRESS.JS, SQL, POSTGRESQL, BOOTSTRAP or MUI stack and related technologies